 Why Should we Warm-Up

 Its not unusual to dismiss the warm-up because it “isn’t heavy”.
 You must understand the purpose of warming up, however.
 We are aiming to prepare your muscles, heart, body temperature, joints, ligaments, tendons, and nervous system for the task at hand.
 The goal of the warm up is to be loose and warm by the time you get to your work set.
-At our gym, the barbell warm-up has replaced the general warm up.
-We think it more useful to warm up with the squat since we’re going to be squatting.
-This means you must use the squat to actually get warm.
+Specifically, a warm up should:

 - Set 1: empty bar x 5-15 reps